Coastal Tsunami

-The Coastal Tsunami are a Junior ice hockey team in the Pacific Junior Hockey League (PJHL) based in Gibsons, British Columbia on the Sunshine Coast.
-It will debut as an expansion team in the 2024–25 PJHL season.
+The Coastal Tsunami are a junior ice hockey team based in Gibsons, British Columbia on the Sunshine Coast.
+They are set to play in the Mainland Division of the British Columbia Hockey Conference (BCHC) starting in the 2026–27 season.
+The Tsunami debuted as an expansion team in the Pacific Junior Hockey League (PJHL) in the 2024–25 PJHL season.

 Arena

-The team will play its home games in the Gibsons & Area Community Centre.
+The team plays its home games in the Gibsons & Area Community Centre.
 The building opened in 2008 and is owned by the Sunshine Coast Regional District.
 The Sunshine Coast Junior Hockey Society (SCJHS) funded improvements to the building, including seating upgrades and construction of new dressing rooms, that were expected to be completed before the 2024–25 PJHL season.
 The SCJHS also secured the donation of a four-panel video display score clock that it hoped could be installed and operational in time for the inaugural season.
 The display was donated by the Pacific National Exhibition and used to hang above centre-ice at the Pacific Coliseum in Vancouver.
 The Sunshine Coast Regional District has not confirmed whether the score clock will be installed in the arena.